kanidm/kanidm/kanidm_book/src/radius.md

 # RADIUS

-Let's make it so that demo_user can authenticate to our RADIUS.
-It's an important concept in kanidm that accounts can have *multiple* credentials, each with unique functions and claims (permissions) to limit their scope of access.
-An example of this is that an account has a distinction between the interactive (primary) credential and the RADIUS credentials.

-When you ran set_password above, you were resetting the primary credential of the account.
-The account can now *self manage* it's own RADIUS credential which is isolated from the primary credential.
-To demonstrate we can have the account self-generate a new RADIUS credential and then retrieve that when required.
+RADIUS is a network-protocol that is commonly used to allow wifi devices or vpn's to authenticate users to a network boundary.
+While it should not be a sole point of trust/authentication to an identity, it's still an important control for improving barriers to attackers access to network resources.

+Kanidm has a philosophy that each account can have multiple credentials which are related to their devices and limited to specific resources.
+RADIUS is no exception, and has a seperate credential for each account to use for RADIUS access.

+## Disclaimer

+It's worth noting some disclaimers about Kanidm's RADIUS integration here

+### One Credential - One Account

+Kanidm normally attempts to have credentials for each *device* and *application* rather than the legacy model of one to one.

+RADIUS as a protocol is only able to attest a *single* credential in an authentication attempt, which limits us to storing a single RADIUS credential per account.
+However despite this limitation, it still greatly improves the situation by isolating the RADIUS credential from the primary or application credentials of the account.
+This solves many common security concerns around credential loss or disclosure and prevents rogue devices from locking out accounts as they attempt to authenticate to wifi with expired credentials.

+### Cleartext Credential Storage

+RADIUS offers many different types of tunnels and authentication mechanisms.
+However, most client devices "out of the box" when you select a WPA2-Enterprise network only attempt a single type: MSCHAPv2 with PEAP.
+This is a challenge response protocol which requires cleartext or ntlm credentials.

+As MSCHAPv2 with PEAP is the only practical, universal RADIUS type supported on all devices with "minimal" configuration, we consider it imperitive that it MUST be supported as the default.
+Esoteric RADIUS types can be used as well, but this is up to administrators to test and configure.

+Due to this requirement, we must store the RADIUS material as cleartext or ntlm hashes.
+It would be silly to think that ntlm is "secure" as it's md4 which is only an illusion of security.

+This means, Kanidm stores RADIUS credentials in the database is cleartext.

+We believe this is a reasonable decision and is a low risk to security as:

+* The access controls around radius secret by default are "strong", limited to only self-account read and radius-server read.
+* As RADIUS credentials are seperate to the primary account credentials, and have no other rights, their disclosure is not going to lead to a fully compromise account.
+* Having the credentials in cleartext allows a better user experience as clients can view the credentials at anytime to enroll further devices.

+## Account Credential Configuration

+For an account to use RADIUS they must first generate a RADIUS secret unique to that account.
+By default all accounts can self-create this secret.

-    cargo run -- account radius generate_secret demo_user -H ... --name demo_user
-    cargo run -- account radius show_secret demo_user -H ... --name demo_user
+    kanidm account radius generate_secret --name william william kanidm account radius show_secret --name william william

-    # Radius secret: lyjr-d8...
+## Account group configuration

+Kanidm enforces that accounts which can authenticate to RADIUS must be a member of an allowed group.
+This allows you to define which users or groups may use wifi or VPN infrastructure, and gives a path for "revoking" access to the resources through group management.
+The key point of this, is that service accounts should not be part of this group.

+    kanidm group create --name idm_admin radius_access_allowed
+    kanidm group add_members --name idm_admin radius_access_allowed william

+## RADIUS Server Service Account

-To read these secrets, the radius server requires a service account.
-We can create this and assign it the appropriate privilege group (note we do this as admin not idm due to modifying a high priviliege group, which idm_admin is *not* allowed to do):
+To read these secrets, the radius server requires an account with the correct privileges.
+This can be created and assigned through the group "idm_radius_servers" which is provided by default.

-    cargo run -- account create radius_service_account "Radius Service Account" -H ... --name admin cargo run -- group add_members idm_radius_servers radius_service_account -H ... --name admin
+    kanidm account create --name admin radius_service_account "Radius Service Account" kanidm group add_members --name admin idm_radius_servers radius_service_account kanidm account credential generate_password --name admin radius_service_account
-    cargo run -- account get radius_service_account -H ... --name admin cargo run -- account credential generate_password radius_service_account -H ... --name admin

-Now that we have a user configured with RADIUS secrets, we can setup a radius container to authenticate with it.
-You will need a volume that contains:
+## Deploying a RADIUS Container

+We provide a RADIUS container that has all the needed integrations.
+This container requires some cryptographic material, laid out in a volume like so:

     data
     data/ca.pem  # This is the kanidm ca.pem
-    data/config.ini
-    data/certs
+    data/config.ini # This is the kanidm-radius configuration. data/certs
     data/certs/dh  # openssl dhparam -out ./dh 2048
-    data/certs/key.pem  # These are the radius ca/cert
+    data/certs/key.pem  # These are the radius ca/cert/key
     data/certs/cert.pem
     data/certs/ca.pem

-It's up to you to get a key/cert/ca for this purpose.
-The example config.ini looks like this:
+The config.ini has the following template:

     [kanidm_client]
-    url =
-    strict = false
-    ca = /data/ca.crt
-    user =
-    secret =
+    url = # URL to the kanidm server strict = false # Strict CA verification ca = /data/ca.pem # Path to the kanidm ca user = # Username of the RADIUS service account secret = # Generated secret for the service account

     ; default vlans for groups that don't specify one.
     [DEFAULT]
     vlan = 1

-    ; [group.test]
+    ; [group.test] # group.<name> will have these options applied
     ; vlan =

     [radiusd]
-    ca =
-    key =
-    cert =
-    dh =
-    required_group =
+    ca = # Path to the radius server's CA key = # Path to the radius servers key cert = # Path to the radius servers cert dh = # Path to the radius servers dh params required_group = # name of a kanidm group which you must be a member of to
+        # use radius.

-    ; [client.localhost]
+    ; [client.localhost] # client.<nas name> configures wifi/vpn consumers
-    ; ipaddr =
+    ; ipaddr = # ipv4 or ipv6 address of the NAS
-    ; secret =
+    ; secret = # shared secret

 A fully configured example is:

     [kanidm_client]
-    ; be sure to check the listening port is correct, it's the docker internal port ; not the external one!
-    url = https://<kanidmd container name or ip>:8443
-    strict = true # adjust this if you have ca validation issues ca = /data/ca.crt
+    ; be sure to check the listening port is correct, it's the docker internal port ; not the external one if these containers are on the same host. url = https://<kanidmd container name or ip>:8443 strict = true # adjust this if you have ca validation issues ca = /data/ca.crt